-The first English broadcast of Eh, Joe? which aired on BBC2 on July 4th, 1966 with Jack MacGowran, for whom the play was specifically written, playing Joe and Siân Phillips as Voice.
-Directed by Alan Gibson with Beckett in attendance.
+The first English broadcast of Eh, Joe? aired on BBC2 on July 4th, 1966 with Jack MacGowran, for whom the play was specifically written, playing Joe and Siân Phillips as Voice.
+It was directed by Alan Gibson with Beckett in attendance.

 More movie trailers, teasers, and clips from Eh, Joe?: